tprasadtp/cryptokms/README.md

 > **Warning**
 >
-> Use in-memory non swap-able file system (like ramfs).
+> Use in-memory non swap-able file system (like ramfs) or from kubernetes secret store CSI.
-> This can be used together with [systemd-credentials](https://www.freedesktop.org/software/systemd/man/systemd-creds.html) as keys can be encrypted,
+> For systems using systemd, [systemd-credentials] can be used as keys can be encrypted,
 > bound to TPM and are only present in memory.
 In other cases this may be insecure.

 Keys on disk must be not encrypted with a passphrase.
 Private key in PKCS #8, ASN.1 DER form(`PRIVATE KEY`), RSA private key in PKCS #1, ASN.1 DER form(`RSA PRIVATE KEY`) and EC private key in SEC 1, ASN.1 DER form (`EC PRIVATE KEY`) are supported.